Dawson Creek Supportive Housing

 Why was this area chosen and is it already decided that this is where it is going to be built?
 I live in very close proximity to the lots in question.
 We already have a huge problem with property theft and trespassers as is, which the police seem to do little about.
 Is there not another location that is away from existing residential neighborhoods, day cares and schools that would be more appropriate?
 I know that not all the planned residents will have bad intentions in mind but it only takes a few to cause trouble in our neighborhood.
 I've read your case study of the other properties and the only data you used were police calls before and after which is not the best indicator of neighborhood approval and on top of that the study is from six years ago.
 It would be nice to see an updated case study that included the neighbors opinions and whether property values went up or down after the buildings were built.
 I am probably just wasting my time though because from reading your case study it seems that you just pushed through and built the properties regardless of what the neighbors thought.

-Concerned neighbor asked about 4 years agoBC Housing worked in collaboration with the City of Dawson Creek to locate a suitable property for supportive housing, and the sites are owned by the City.
+Concerned neighbor asked over 4 years agoBC Housing worked in collaboration with the City of Dawson Creek to locate a suitable property for supportive housing, and the sites are owned by the City.

 Supportive housing locations are determined based on services, amenities and availability of property.
 The suitability of supportive housing sites is considered with respect to proximity to community services (health services, commercial and recreational activities); accessibility to transit; adequate lot size; connections to utilities; and compatible land use policies.